Open-Markets-Initiative/wireshark-lua/ReadMe.md

 Note: Some packets contain enough information to programmatically determine the correct protocol specification and/or version at runtime.  *Many do not.*  If you add multiple dissectors to your plugins folder, wireshark will dissect each "conversation" based on the first matching protocol.
 In these cases, please manually select protocol dissector using Analyze | Decode As….

 For decoding information: [Wireshark Protocol Decoding](https://www.wireshark.org/docs/wsug_html_chunked/ChCustProtocolDissectionSection.html "Wireshark Protocol Selection Documentation")

+For a walk through of the dissectors in use: [Dissecting Exchange Protocols with Wireshark](https://www.youtube.com/watch?v=_hE-xw4wofw "Omi Lua Wireshark Dissectors Video")
 ## Customization

 Omi Lua dissectors are LLM friendly: you can point a large language model at a dissector and ask it to hide fields, rename columns, or adjust which parts of a protocol are shown, then reload the plugin to see the change immediately.